eclipse-theia/theia/packages/monaco/uplift-journal.md

  - [] Add new editor preferences.
  - [] There's a context-menu command to open the command palette.
 In VSCode, that opens in the same place as the keyboard shortcut, but in Theia it's opening inside the editor.
  - [] Editor context menu 'goto' commands not working (no peek editor shown).

+## 2/18/2022

+Spent a couple of days on editor preferences.
+There are some annoyances.
+We want to follow Monaco's preferences, but two separate systems are in play there.
+They register one set of preferences to the general ConfigRegistry using special JSON schemata.
+They _also_ register preferences with a tracker for editor-specific preferences that are stored in an array accessed through a labeled enum whose fields are matched to those of `IEditorOptions`.
+It would be fine if those two types of registration matched each other, but there are a few unflattenings.
+E.g. the preference `editor.brackedPairColorization.enabled` is registered as a boolean, but the equivalent value in `IEditorOptions` is `bracketPairColorization: {enabled: boolean}`.
+As a consequence, we can't use `IEditorOptions` as a basis for the interface that applies to our preference proxy `EditorPreferences` - they just won't really match up.
+At the same time, we've got a big list of preferences that we're maintaining mostly by hand, so we can probably do better.
+What I've settled on is an in-app command to generate a schema and interface.
+There are a few complications:

+ - We have to check for preferences that have platform-specific features
+   > Look for references to `platform` in `src/vs/editor/common/config/editorOptions.ts` and use the code-dequoting utilities to transform the code from string to executable.
+ - There are a few preferences that we want to use that are registered either outside of `monaco-editor-core` entirely or not marked as editor preferences, even though we treat them as such.
+   > For preferences registered elsewhere in VSCode, look for references to the `editorConfigurationBaseNode` object defined in `src/vs/editor/common/config/editorConfigurationSchema.ts`

+With that system, what we get from Monaco will be in `packages/editor/src/browser/editor-generated-preference-schema.ts`, and anything we need to modify by hand will be in `packages/editor/src/browser/editor-preferences.ts`.
+Hopefully the latter will be quite a bit shorter, now :-).

+TODO: Make sure (i.e. write tests that prove) that our preference proxy can handle the de-flattening expected by VSCode.
+I think they may already exist...